 1) Adams Morgan.
 The loud music emanating from bars may draw the zombies closer.

 2) The Pentagon.
 I don’t know about you, but I don’t want to deal with any military-trained zombies.

 3) The metro.
 If it’s still working, I can imagine the zombies will have a field day down here.
 Plus, there is usually only one exit (two at best).

 4) Pentagon City Mall.
 Though this will be a beacon of free food and merchandise, the fact that there will be a lot of touristy zombies roaming the halls should make you think twice about setting your sights here.

-5) The Old Post office building: While this locations would seem viable because it's a high tower, it's too close to downtown and the zombies.
+5) The Old Post office building: While this locations would seem viable because of its high tower, it’s too close to downtown and the zombies.